 If you want to start an aquarium with very limited space, a 5-gallon tank is your ideal size.
 Small as it may seem, there are still plenty of things you can do with this size, as long as you do things right – like choosing the best fish for a 5-gallon tank.

-Luckily, you’ve got options.
-Some of the best fish species include Bettas, Guppies, Mollies, Endler’s Livebearers, Least Killifish, Celestial Pearl Danio, White Cloud Mountain Minnow, Sparkling Gourami, and Pygmy Corydoras.
+Some of the best fish for an 5 gallon tank include Bettas, Guppies, Mollies, Endler’s Livebearers, Least Killifish, Celestial Pearl Danio, White Cloud Mountain Minnow, Sparkling Gourami, and Pygmy Corydoras.

 Best Fish For A 5 Gallon Tank

 Some of the best fish for a 5 gallon tank include the following, in no particular order:

 |Size||2 to 4 inches|

 |Number in 5-Gallon Tank||1|

 |Lifespan||2 to 5 years|

 |pH||6.5 to 7.5|

 Also known as Siamese Fighting Fishes, Bettas are a fan favorite when it comes to small tank setups.